 Keep in mind this is the cost per injection so how many injections do patients typically get?
 While the number of injections reported most commonly was “1” in both 2019 and 2020, in 2020, the second most common answer was 6-10 injections, a big boost from 2019.
 Again, more injections end up multiplying things up to boost the total cost.
 Only a few people in the polling had many injections, but in my view it is still striking to see anyone say they’ve received more than 20 stem cell injections.

-How have prices changed?
+How have prices changed for stem cell shots?

 For comparison, the 2019 polling can be found here, but some of the key results are captured in a combo screenshot I’ve included here.
 I got a lot more responses to the polling in 2019 so that makes me more confident in the data than in the 2020 polling so far, but I hope we’ll get more responses moving forward in 2020 and if we do, again I’ll update the info in this post.